North Korea fires suspected missile as S.Korea breaks ground for 'peace' railway | Law-Order

 Japan's defense minister said the suspected ballistic missile had flown an estimated 500 km (310 miles).
 "Since last year, North Korea has repeatedly launched missiles, which is very regrettable," Japanese Prime Minister Fumio Kishida told reporters.

-United Nations Security Council resolutions ban all ballistic missile and nuclear tests by North Korea and have imposed sanctions over the programs.
-In-state media summaries of a speech Kim gave ahead of the New Year, the North Korean leader did not specifically mention missiles or nuclear weapons but said that national defense must be bolstered.
+U.N.
+Security Council resolutions ban all ballistic missile and nuclear tests by North Korea and have imposed sanctions on the programs.
+In-state media summaries of a speech Kim gave ahead of the New Year, the North Korean leader did not specifically mention missiles or nuclear weapons but said national defense must be bolstered.

 Since the start of the COVID-19 pandemic, North Korea has become even more isolated, imposing border lockdowns that have slowed trade to a trickle and choking off any in-person diplomatic engagements.
 It has also stuck to a self-imposed moratorium on testing its largest intercontinental ballistic missiles (ICBMs) or nuclear weapons.
 The last tests of ICBMs or a nuclear bomb were in 2017 before Kim met with then U.S. President Donald Trump.